emichael/dslabs/labs/lab1-clientserver/README.md

 ensures that each unique command is executed at most once.
 (Along with your at least once code from Part 2, that provides exactly once.)
-The reason is that we will want at most once semantics in later labs, and this will keep you from having to reimplement the functionality for Lab2 and Lab 3 and Lab 4.
+The reason is that we will want at most once semantics in later labs, and this will keep you from having to reimplement the functionality for Labs 2, 3, and 4.

 We've started you in the right direction by providing the `atmostonce` package.
 You will need to implement the classes in this package and possibly modify the